 - Are there any campus student groups in this major?

 - Are there professional associations related to the field that I could join as a student?

 - Can you suggest anyone else that I should contact, or anything else I should do to explore this field?

 Of course, this isn’t a comprehensive list of questions.
 But thinking about some of these questions should help your student get a conversation about a major started.
 Getting started is often the most difficult part.
 Working on good listening skills will also help your student to pursue some of the answers with follow-up questions.
 Who knows where the conversation can lead?
-Your student may be surprised, not only by how much she learns, but by how much she enjoys the conversations!
+Your student may be surprised, not only by how much they learn, but by how much they enjoy the conversations!